pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/03_Plugin_Class.md

 `isInstalled` static methods specified in the interface.

 The `install` method can be used to create database tables and do other initial tasks.
 The `uninstall` method should make sure to undo all these things.
-Moreover it can override the `readyForInstall` method.
+Moreover, it can override the `readyForInstall` method.
 This is also the right place to check for requirements such as minimum Pimcore version or read/write permissions on the filesystem.
 If this method returns `false`, the plugin cannot be installed via the Pimcore admin.